-It is hoped that, later this year, the advice for design that we have been working on in conjunction with the Technical Working Group of HSE will be published.
+It is hoped that, later this year, the advice for design that we have been working on in conjunction with the Technical Working Group of the HSE's Fairgrounds & Amusement Parks Joint Advisory Committee will be published.
 This publication includes some additional guidance on design of passenger restraints and other containment issues.